 If you have never slept on a pillow like this before, then with the foam pillow being a lower cost then it can just be a better starting point.
 But just bear in mind that in the long run, it won’t last as long.

 Our last example is the Putnam’s Memory Foam pillow.
-It has the same shape all the way through and has a nice cutaway for the shoulders, there is also a slight hollow for your head to fit into.
+It has a nice cutaway for the shoulders, there is also a slight hollow for your head to fit into.
 The main difference with the Putnam’s pillow is the memory foam is slightly firmer.
 So if you prefer that type of feeling then this could be the pillow for you.

-Personally I (Rachael – at 5ft 1in) find the Putnam’s pillow a little bit too high, whereas Lorna (She is 5″ 8′) finds this absolutely perfect for her.
-So again, if you have a smaller frame or narrower shoulder width, then you’re probably better off with the Royal Rest pillow.
+Personally I (Rachael – at 5ft 1in) find the Putnam’s pillow a little bit too high.
+Lorna (She is 5″ 8′) finds this absolutely perfect for her.
+So, if you have a smaller frame or narrower shoulder width, then you’re probably better off with the Royal Rest pillow.

 So hopefully that’s answered most of your questions.
-If you have any more then please do get in touch email@example.com.
+If you have any more then please contact us.
 Otherwise, I hope you’ve enjoyed the information and happy pain-free sleeping.